The Human Centipede 3 (Final Sequence): Production

 Six noted that casting for the third film was much easier than the first, as more people were familiar with the concept and wanted to appear in the film.
 To this end, Eric Roberts was easier to attract to the film, because according to Six, he was a fan of the original.
 Six decided to cast porn actress Bree Olson because he wanted a female character, even though the movie was set in an all-male prison, and wanted "the ultimate American female," which he believed to be a porn actress.
 Both Laser and Harvey had starred in previous entries as the main antagonists, Dr. Josef Heiter and Martin, respectively.

 Six chose a prison setting to bring back the theme of "punishment" that generated the idea for the series, although Six admits that "I totally ignored [it] in the first two films."
-Six filmed the movie in the style of "a Hollywood film," which according to him meant shooting "everything widescreen with over-the-top color grading and big Hollywood music," after receiving encouragement to do so from film festival audiences Six noted that this helped bring out how "ridiculous" the concept was.
+Six filmed the movie in the style of "a Hollywood film," which according to him meant shooting "everything widescreen with over-the-top color grading and big Hollywood music," after receiving encouragement to do so from film festival audiences.
+Six noted that this helped bring out how "ridiculous" the concept was.

 Six has stated that some of the crew members did not agree to put their full names in the credits, and adding these same members did not have such reservations about the second part.
 In order to promote the film, Six distributed 250 hand-signed prints of the film in March 2015.

+Production of the film was briefly delayed due to a dispute between Six and Laser.
+Six claimed that Laser had agreed to appear in the film and praised the script but later demanded extensive changes and withdrew from the project only weeks before filming was scheduled to begin.
+Laser disputed this, claiming that he signed on before reading the script and had only seen a brief story outline.
+According to Laser, the script was delivered several months later than promised, after the film had already been announced, and he was unhappy with how his character was written.
+He proposed a number of revisions, which Six rejected, leading to a public disagreement and threats of a lawsuit for breach of contract.
+The dispute was eventually resolved in early 2013.